SysKitTeam/docs-point/installation-and-configuration/customize-audit-logs-collection.md

 # Customize Audit Logs Collection

-Audit logs can provide you with **insights into all activities** related to user and administration activities in your Office 365 environment.‌
+Audit logs can provide you with **insights into all activities** related to the user and administration activities in your Office 365 environment.‌

 Users that are assigned **SysKit Point Admin role** can configure activities that are going to be collected in these locations: